48302-DiogoJesus/DgJ_MEIC_thesis/_TODO.md

-- inter-function communication reference in FaaS limitations, next to palette:
+- inter-function communication reference in FaaS limitations, next to palette: Boxer